Banking in India: Merger of SFBs

 In a first, RBI accepted October 2023 proposal of amalgamation of Fincare Small Finance Bank into AU Small Finance Bank.
-The combined entity to rename Fincare into AU from April 1, 2024 and the shareholders of Fincare to receive 579 AU shares for every 2000 shares held.
+The combined entity to rename Fincare into AU from April 1, 2024, and the shareholders of Fincare to receive 579 AU shares for every 2000 shares held.
 This eliminates Fincare's regulatory need to be listed.

 Graduation of SFB to Universal Private Sector Bank

-In a first, RBI provided in-principle approval in August 2025 for the proposal of conversion of AU Small Finance Bank into an universal private sector bank.
+In a first, RBI provided in-principle approval in August 2025 for the proposal of conversion of AU Small Finance Bank into a universal private sector bank.
 This marks the first approval by RBI, for a private sector bank in over 11 years.

 Merger of DBU and SFB

 In a first, RBI accepted late 2023 proposal of acquisition of deeply Tier1 capital depleted and loss making SFB NE Small Finance Bank by a DBU, Slice digital banking unit.
-Slice already purchased 10 % (maximum allowed by RBI) of NE SFB in two tranches of 5% each in 2022 and 2023.
+Slice already purchased 10% (maximum allowed by RBI) of NE SFB in two tranches of 5% each in 2022 and 2023.
 The value of transaction is not announced.

 Foreign Equity Participation

-On 2022 March 20, Citi Bank decided to dispose its credit card and retail businesses in India, off to Axis Bank in an over 1 Billion USD Deal.
+On 2022 March 20, Citibank decided to dispose its credit card and retail businesses in India, off to Axis Bank in an over US$1 Billion Deal.

-On 2024 October 18, Standard Chartered India sold its personal loan book of about 488 million USD to Kotak Mahindra Bank.
+On 2024 October 18, Standard Chartered India sold its personal loan book of about US$488 million to Kotak Mahindra Bank.